PartMan7/PS-Client/README.md

 - `formatText (input: string): string`: Formats a string the way PS does for chat messages (this WILL escape HTML).

 Note: This module uses [axios](https://github.com/axios/axios) for POST requests.<br/>
-Note: The various methods that use HTML in the Message / Room / User classes all use the [juice](https://www.npmjs.com/package/juice) library for expanding `<style>` tags into inline CSS.
+Note: You can add a custom HTML processor (like `juice` to hydrate style tags into inline styles, or `ReactDOM.renderToStaticMarkup` to support JSX methods) for all HTML methods under `transformHTML` in client options.

 ## Datacenters